-Going back to Schumpeter and the notion of 'creative destruction' (Schumpeter, 1949), the need for innovation and entrepreneurship is recognized in most firms as a way to guarantee their sustained competitiveness.
+Going back to Schumpeter (Schumpeter, 1949) and the notion of creative destruction, the need for innovation and entrepreneurship is recognized in most firms to guarantee their sustained competitiveness.
 However, innovation and strategy have traditionally been treated as two separate fields of expertise and research.
-Innovation research seeks to explain the process of creating new products and services (Burns & Stalkers, 1961).
-Innovation is largely regarded as a social process consisting of three core activities (Newell et al., 2009).
-The first activity is the generation of new solutions, also referred to as 'invention'.
-Then the act of diffusion follows, which denotes the process of spreading the new solution to other individuals so that they also get an understanding of it.
-Finally, the innovation process depends on implementation, that is, other individuals and communities also start using the new solution.

-Innovation strategy refers to articulating the role of innovation in achieving organizational aims (Cooper, 2001), by aligning the overall business strategy with innovation decisions (Menor & Roth, 2007).
-Recent innovation management research has documented how firms utilize their resources and capabilities for the development of innovations, such as new products, services, or processes (Hill et al., 2015), and explicitly link resources and processes to innovation success (Froehle & Roth, 2007; Aas et al., 2015).
-Furthermore, research has shown a positive relationship between the implementation of innovation activities and future business performance (Bowen et al., 2010; Rubera & Kirca, 2012).
-Indeed, several authors (Easingwood, 1990; Johne & Storey, 1998) stress that it is important to set clear goals for the innovation program as a whole.
-Empirical studies similarly suggest that leading firms are likely to have an explicit innovation strategy (Cooper et al., 2002).
-In recent years, the focus of research on innovation management has primarily been concerned with innovations related to physical products (Droege et al., 2009), while limited work has also been done to systematically review and categorize the different attempts to create a more explicit strategy-innovation link.
+Innovation research seeks to explain the process of creating new products and services (Burns and Stalkers, 1961).
+Innovation is largely regarded as a social process consisting of three core activities (Newell et al., 2009, p.
+188).
+The first activity is the generation of new solutions, also referred to as the invention.
+Then the activity diffusion follows, which denotes the process of spreading the new solution to other individuals so that they also get an understanding of it.
+Finally, the innovation process depends on implementation, that is, other individuals also start using the new solution.
+Innovation strategy refers to the articulation of the role of innovation in achieving the organizational aims (Cooper, 2001) by aligning the overall business strategy with innovation decisions (Menor and Roth, 2007).
+Indeed, recent innovation management research have documented how firms utilize their resources and capabilities for the development of innovations, such as new products, services or processes (Hill et al., 2015), and explicitly linking resources and processes to the innovation success also for service innovations (Froehle and Roth, 2007, Aas et al., 2015).
+Furthermore, that there is a positive relationship between the implementation of innovation activities and future performance (Bowen et al., 2010, Rubera and Kirca, 2012).
+Indeed, several authors (e.g. Johne and Storey, 1998, Easingwood, 1990) stress that it is important to set clear goals for the innovation program as a whole, and empirical studies suggest that leading firms are likely to have an explicit innovation strategy (Cooper et al., 2002).
+In the recent past, the focus of research on innovation management has primarily been concerned with innovations related to physical products (e.g. Droege et al., 2009), and limited work has been done to systematically review and categorize the different attempts to create a more explicit strategy-innovation link.

 In contrast, strategy research aims to explain how businesses create lasting competitive advantages (Porter, 1985).
-The field of strategic management is nevertheless fragmented and overlaps with a number of theoretical fields, such as economics, sociology, marketing, finance, and psychology (Nag et al., 2007).
-In the late 1970s, the field was in its infancy and relabelled from 'business policy' (Schendel & Hofer,
+The field of strategic management is fragmented and overlaps with a number of theoretical fields, such as economics, sociology, marketing, finance, and psychology (Nag et al., 2007).
+In the late 1970s, the field was in its infancy and re-labelled from 'business policy' (Schendel and Hofer, 1979).

-1979).
 Due to the diversity of the field, a coherent established definition of strategic management has been lacking (Mintzberg et al., 1998).
-Based on a major survey of other scholars' research, Nag et al. (2007) defined 'strategic management' as "intended and emergent initiatives, taken by managers or on behalf of the owners, involving utilization of resources, to enhance the performance of firms in their external environment".
+Based on a major survey of scholars researchers (Nag et al., 2007) have defined strategic management as 'intended and emergent initiatives, taken by managers or on behalf of the owners, involving utilization of resources, to enhance the performance of firms in their external environment'.

 Strategic management research was in its early days largely rooted in what is referred to as the Structure-Conduct-Performance tradition.
-It is most notably captured in Porter's influential contributions (Porter, 1980, 1985), in which competitive advantage is assumed to be based on industry or strategic group, a group of companies within the same industry that have a similar strategic profile, and are only to a limited degree linked to innovation.
-In parallel, Mintzberg and colleagues (Mintzberg, 1978; Mintzberg & Waters, 1985; Mintzberg & McHugh, 1985) argued for an alternative view on strategic management, proposing that not all formal strategies are implemented as intended, and that many implemented strategies emerge from outside of the scope of ex ante analyses and plans.
-Innovation was thus not a key orientation of these earlier theories on strategy.
+It is most notably captured in Porter's influential contributions (Porter, 1980, Porter, 1985), in which competitive advantage is assumed to be based on industry or strategic group and to a limited degree linked to innovation.
+In parallel, Mintzberg and colleagues (Mintzberg and Waters, 1985, Mintzberg and McHugh, 1985, Mintzberg, 1978) argued for an alternative view on strategic management, proposing that not all formal strategies are implemented as intended, and that many realized strategies emerge outside of the scope of ex ante analyses and plans.
+Innovation was not a key orientation of these theories on strategy.